lealealealealealealealea/fiprint/README.md

 public URL
 ```

-Scan the QR code or use the `otpauth://` URL in your authenticator app.
+Scan the QR code or use the `otpauth://` URL in an authenticator app.

 ## Health